HeyGen x Claude | Turn prompts into AI videos instantly

 Have a HeyGen account ready

 Sign in or create a free account at heygen.com.
 All plans support MCP and Skills.
-Video generation uses your existing premium credit balance.
+AI video generation uses your existing premium credit balance.
 There’s no additional cost for the integration itself.

 Choose your Claude interface